lnis-uofu/OpenFPGA/docs/source/tutorials/getting_started/compile.rst

 .. warning:: By default, only required modules in *Verilog-to-Routing* (VTR) is enabled.
 On other words, ``abc``, ``odin``, ``yosys`` and other add-ons inside VTR are not built.
 If you want to enable them, please look into the dedicated options of CMake scripts.

+.. option:: CMAKE_GOALS=<string>

+  Specify the build target for CMake system.
+For example, ``cmake_goals=openfpga`` indicates that only openfpga binary will be compiled.
+For a detailed list of targets, use ``make list_cmake_targets`` to show.
+By default, all the build targets will be included.

 .. _tutorial_compile_dependencies:

 Dependencies